eledon/Gas_Consumption_Forecasting_with_Sarima/README.md

-# Gas_Consumption_Forecasting_with_Sarima
-Forecasting Gas Consumption in California with ARIMA/SARIMA models
 # 🔮 Gas Consumption Forecasting with Time Series Models

 Forecasting monthly residential gas consumption in California using ARIMA, SARIMA, and ETS models in R.